 Properly overcoming the self leads to the highest form of awareness, and, when we experience this final aspect of self, we experience life from a perspective greater than our individual self.
 So forth, experiencing a strong connection with this level of consciousness is intimately experiencing a deep relationship to everything, where even the concept of self begins to dissipate.
 Consequently, in experiencing this connection, we no longer see the universe through our own eyes and sensations.
 Instead, we have integrated ourselves into the body of life, and we become detached from our individual notions of self.
 Such that, when we are experiencing this level of consciousness, we are not limited by the illusion of self and may become subdued by nothing.

-As this metaphor portrays, there is a certain form of vascular system which channels energy through a very intricate and deep consciousness we possess.
+As this metaphor portrays, there is a certain form of vascular system which channels energy through a very intricate and partitioned consciousness we possess.
 Subsequently we can get a sense for how, as the energy which makes thoughts possible, travels its way from the most superficial to the most fundamental levels of our consciousness we are made most whole and balanced.
 Through this balance, we see how our agency can best be increased to assist our development, not just in an intrapersonal manner, but an interpersonal one as well.
 In this fashion, we have to open, in order to be whole, each level of our cognitive body – not just to let energy reach deep within us – but to let it flow back out of us.
-When each of these consciousness’s are balanced and properly utilized, we become most able steer and control not just our lives, but we become most able to steer and control our destiny as well.
+When each of these is balanced and properly utilized, we become most able steer and control not just our lives, but we become most able to steer and control our destiny as well.

 SCROLL DOWN TO SHARE, LIKE, OR LEAVE A COMMENT

 the full site map can be accessed by clicking the menu tab above at the far upper right-hand corner